codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

 HashMap used a HashTable as its underlaying data strucutre.
 Hashtable uses array of buckets to store its elements.

+### What is the difference between Collection remove() and Iterator remove()?

+Collection's remove() allows us to remove an object while not iterating.

+Iterator's remove() allows us to remove an object while iterating.

 ## Collections Implementation Compraison

 ### What is the difference between Array and Arraylist data structures?